 June 2020: Gaming regulators in Michigan signal their desire to accelerate the approval of online betting to late 2020.

 December 2020: Michigan officials issue 15 provisional licenses for individual sportsbooks looking to operate online.

 Despite issuing licenses, the launch of online sports betting in Michigan is delayed until early 2021.

-Betting on your favorite sports is a great way to add excitement to the game, but nobody says that it’s easy.
-Even the pros lose nearly as often as they win.
-To remain profitable over the long haul, you’ll need some solid strategy and accurate tools to help you size up each wager.
+Picking your favorite sportsbook is a great way to add excitement to the game, but nobody says that it’s easy.
+To remain profitable over the long haul, you’ll need to choose a betting operator that offers value and flexibility in their lines.

 Sports Betting Dime is here to help you bet with confidence every time.
 See the list of our favorite online betting sites to find out where to bet online.

 If you’re curious about wagering on sports in other locations, check out our updated page on which states currently offer sports betting.
 Otherwise, enjoy the action out there!